rnbguy/oopsla21artifact/kick-the-tires-response.md

 ### Concern 1 [Reviewer A]
 > Neither `build.sh` nor `run.sh` found.

 Please note that our artifacts is split into three parts, each in its own directory - `microbenchmarks`, `oltp` and `jepsen`.
-It seems that you were in the `microbenchmarks` directory but following the directions for running the `oltp` experiments.
+Each directory corresponds to its own section in the instructions.
+Perhaps we failed to make it clear that one has to switch directories when switching sections.
+It seems that you were in the `microbenchmarks` directory but following the directions for `oltp` experiments.
 Commands and scripts for each directory should be executed in its own directory.

 Here is a start-to-finish example.